-If you are susceptible to episodes of low blood pressure then straining to open your bowels could bring on an attack.
+If you are susceptible to episodes of low blood pressure then straining to open your bowels could bring on an episode.
 It may, therefore, be helpful to wear a pendant or watch alarm to alert someone if you fall.
-Your social worker or Parkinson¢ nurse or nearest Age UK branch can advise you how to get these.
+Your Social Worker, Parkinson's nurse or nearest Age UK branch can advise you how to get these or there may be details of local schemes on your local authority website examples; however, there are many others available.
+They all work in a similar way so do not worry if you have a medication for your bowel of a different name to those mentioned.